EliasMo/Sysmonitor-PS/README.md

 ![System Monitor 2](https://github.com/EliasMo/Sysmonitor-PS/assets/45215421/b006bb74-4b8f-4f98-aef4-fbf13972b81c)

 ## Conclusion
-This project has helped me understand how processes and more about the Windows System, this project was basic and in the future i will definitely create something that will be useful in real-time.
+This project has helped me understand more about Windows system processes.
+While this project was basic, I plan to create something more advanced and useful in real-time in the future